Qurbani 2021 feedback

-This Eid ul-Adha, IKCA supporters from the UK alone offered a total of 12,600 cow shares and 2,026 goats for Qurbani.
-Your donations allowed us to distribute 430,000 kilos of meat to feed over 70,000 families from Pakistan’s poorest communities.
-Your generosity and support meant we could provide meat to over 2.5 million people this Eid.
+We closed Eid ul-Adha 2021 with a total of 41,200 Qurbani orders.
+IKCA supporters from the UK alone offered a record breaking 14,645 cow shares and 2,405 goats this year.
+Your donations allowed us to distribute 474,600 KGs of meat to feed over 81,000 families from Pakistan’s most needy communities.

-Our 2020 distribution was focused on reaching Pakistan’s poorest throughout Sheikhupura, Sialkot, Peshawar, Bannu, Multan, Lahore, Gujranwala, Islamabad, Okara and Faisalabad.
-These were families and vulnerable people hardest hit financially by the nationwide COVID lockdown earlier in the year.
-For some, your Qurbani offering was the only time they got to eat meat this year.
+Did you know that for some of our beneficiaries, your Qurbani offering might be the only time they get to eat meat this year?
+Our 2021 distribution was focused on reaching Pakistan’s poorest throughout Sheikhupura, Sialkot, Peshawar, Bannu, Multan, Lahore, Gujranwala, Islamabad, Okara and Faisalabad.
+These were families and vulnerable people hardest hit financially by COVID and its lockdowns, since last year.
 Thank you, and May Allah (swt) accept your sacrifice.

 As with every year, we made no profit on carrying out your Qurbani.
 The price you paid covered the full cost of your preferred Qurbani animal as well as the work that went into carrying out the sacrifice.